 Licorice -- the herb, not the candy -- is the grandfather of herbs.
 It helps get rid of toxins from the body.
 Licorice contains estrogen-like compounds that regulate hormones and relieve menopausal symptoms.
 Licorice fights inflammation, allergies, and arthritis.
 Licorice reduces stomach acid and is good in the treatment of ulcers.

-Use licorice to build up the immune system and as a remedy for bronchitis, fever, asthma, mouth sores, laryngitis, shingles, lupus, chronic fatigue syndrome, eczema, fibromyalgia, indigestion, heartburn, menstrual cramps, obesity, depression, and herpes simplex.
+Use licorice to build up the immune system and as a remedy for bronchitis, fever, asthma, mouth sores, laryngitis, shingles, lupus, chronic fatigue syndrome, skin problems like eczema, fibromyalgia, indigestion, heartburn, menstrual cramps, obesity, depression, and herpes simplex.
 Combine with other immunity building herbs like astragalus, burdock root, dandelion, echinacea, and wild yam for added strength.

 Licorice stimulates bile flow and is often used as a gentle laxative.
 Mix with stewed figs for overnight relief from constipation.
 Licorice tea soothes the digestive system and is often used to treat irritable bowel syndrome.

 Licorice is 50 times sweeter than sugar and is often used as a flavoring (although the taste most people associate with licorice comes from anise or fennel).
 Licorice is also used to sweeten and condition tobacco products.